Masculine and Feminine Spanish: 3 Details That Are Often Overlooked

 ¿Lo tienes?
 (Got it?)

-Hopefully, the tips for remembering and learning Spanish gender will help you make things easier, and in case of doubt, you can always come back to this post and read it again.
+Hopefully, the tips for remembering and learning Spanish gender will help you make things easier.
+And when in doubt, you can always come back to this post and reread it.